Electricity

 Share

 The Council of the European Union struck a provisional agreement with negotiators from the European Parliament regarding the European Commission’s proposal to simplify the CBAM carbon border tax.
-The initial levy, which would be gradually increased year by year until matching the EU ETS price, is coming into force on January 1.
+The initial levy, which would be gradually increased year by year until it matches the EU ETS price, is coming into force on January 1.
 The administration in Brussels doesn’t seem willing to consider delaying the date, even though neighboring third countries and their exporters to the EU are struggling to adjust to the new system, especially in the electricity sector.

 The Polish presidency of the Council of the EU and European Parliament’s negotiators reached a provisional agreement on one of the proposals of the so-called Omnibus 1 legislative package: a regulation that would simplify and strengthen the Carbon Border Adjustment Mechanism (CBAM).